SkypLabs/packagecore/README.md

 Requirements
 ------------

-PackageCore is written in `python 3` and uses the `PyYAML` module.
+PackageCore is written in `python 3` and uses the `PyYAML` and `setuptools` modules.

-PackageCore currently utilizes Docker to provide the distribution environments for building and testing packages.
+PackageCore utilizes Docker to provide the distribution environments for building and testing packages.